LOADING ...

 for me at the Corner or the electrical department at

-Alabhama [?] company
+Alabhama [?]
+Shipbuilding

 Meanwhile, back in Mobile, we left,

-the tape kept on recording
+the tape player kept on

-a fortune-teller that was
+About a fortune-teller was

 very popular in our Bourbon days